 Money Mules – National Crime Agency: Money Mules – National Crime Agency

 Phishing: Phishing scams use fake emails, texts, or websites to trick you into giving up your personal information.
 For example, stealing passwords, credit card numbers, bank account details, and other confidential information.
-They might look like they come from your bank, a streaming service, etc.
+They may look like they come from your bank, a streaming service, etc.

 Fake Documents.
 Fraudsters are experts at forgery.
 They can easily create documents with official-looking logos, fake invoices, bank statements, or even official government notices that look surprisingly real.